 - Trim off the outer, dry leaves, cut the bottom off and slice sprouts lengthwise.

 - In a large bowl, toss brussels sprouts with 2 tablespoons of olive oil, kosher salt and freshly cracked black pepper to coat thoroughly.

-- Place brussel sprouts back in bowl.
+- Place roasted brussel sprouts back in bowl.
 Add remaining tablespoon olive oil, balsamic vinegar and honey and toss to coat evenly.
 Taste and season with kosher salt if necessary and serve.

 The information shown is an estimate provided by an online nutrition calculator.
 It should not be considered a substitute for a professional nutritionist’s advice.